 You Will Need:

-2 pieces of cotton fabric measuring 108cm by 50cm (we used fabrics from the Tanya Whelan Sunshine Rose Fabrics)
+- 2 pieces of cotton fabric measuring 108cm by 50cm (we used fabrics from the Tanya Whelan Sunshine Rose Fabrics)

-1m Crochet lace trim
+- 1m Crochet lace trim

-Pearl headed pins
+- Pearl headed pins

-Cut your main piece of fabric (we used stripes) measuring 108cm x 50cm, iron in half.
+- Cut your main piece of fabric (we used stripes) measuring 108cm x 50cm, iron in half.

-Using a contrasting fabric cut one piece measuring 25cm x 50cm and sew it to the left hand side of the large piece of fabric.
+- Using a contrasting fabric cut one piece measuring 25cm x 50cm and sew it to the left hand side of the large piece of fabric.

-Cut another piece of contrastic fabric measuring 40cm x 50cm and sew to the right hand side of the fabric.
+- Cut another piece of contrastic fabric measuring 40cm x 50cm and sew to the right hand side of the fabric.
 Finish your seams using a zig zag stitch.

-From each seam, measure 22cm and pin.
-On the shorter piece, turn over 1/2cm and iron, turn over again to create a seam.
+- From each seam, measure 22cm and pin.
+On the shorter piece, turn over ½cm and iron, turn over again to create a seam.

-- At the end of the fabric turn over 1/2cm and then turn over again to create a seam.
-Sew the seam.
+- At the end of the fabric turn over ½cm and then turn over again to create a seam.

-If you are adding trims, pin them in place on the fabric join and stitch them down using a straight topstitch.
+- If you are adding trims, pin them in place on the fabric join and stitch them down using a straight topstitch.

 - Fold the flap back over the end of the pillowcase so it covers the end of the pillowcase and the pattern is right side down.

-Pin around the pillowcase then sew from the fold to the pillowcase opening using a straight stitch.
+- Pin around the pillowcase then sew from the fold to the pillowcase opening using a straight stitch.

-Repeat on the other side then finish the seams using a zig zag stitch.
+- Repeat on the other side then finish the seams using a zig zag stitch.